Who's Who

 Davide Pascarella MIAQM

-Vice Chair of Early Career Network
+Chair of the Early Careers Network

 Davide is leading the Air Quality team at the RSP (Regulatory Services Partnership) serving the London Boroughs of Merton, Richmond upon Thames, Wandsworth and has over 15 years of experience in public sector.
 He has expertise on the Local Air Quality Management, Policies and Regulations.
 His work has covered a broad range of projects, managing monitoring networks, demolition and construction activities, writing bidding proposals as well as experience on reviewing air quality assessment reports submitted as part of the planning process.
 He is a full member of the IAQM and has an MSc in Environmental Analysis and Assessment.